Wendy Osefo

-Wendy Onyinye Osefo (née Ozuzu, born May 21, 1984) is a Nigerian-American political commentator, public affairs academic, and television personality.
+Wendy Onyinye Osefo (née Ozuzu, born May 21, 1984) is a Nigerian American political commentator, public affairs academic, and television personality.
 She is a main cast member of The Real Housewives of Potomac.
-Wendy practices in the field of journalism and has received awards recognizing her contributions to the field of journalism.
+Wendy practices in the field of journalism and has received awards recognizing her contributions.

 Early life and education

 Born to an Igbo family in Nigeria, Osefo immigrated to the United States with her family at the age of 3 to Durham, North Carolina before settling in Maryland.

-She earned a Bachelor's degree in political science from Temple University and a Master of Arts degree in government from Johns Hopkins University.
+Osefo earned a bachelor's degree in political science from Temple University and a Master of Arts degree in government from Johns Hopkins University.
 In 2012, Osefo completed a M.Sc. in public affairs with a concentration in community development from Rutgers University–Camden.
 In 2016, she became the first Black woman to earn a Ph.D. in public affairs and community development from Rutgers University-Camden.
 Her dissertation is entitled Engaging Low-Income Parents in Schools: Beyond the PTA Meeting.
 Gloria Bonilla-Santiago was Osefo's doctoral advisor.

 Career

 Osefo is a contributor for The Hill, the founder and chief executive officer of 1954 Equity, and a former assistant professor at Johns Hopkins School of Education.
 In 2014, she served as the inaugural director of the Masters of Arts in Management Program at Goucher College.

-She is a former board member for the late Congressman Elijah Cummings' Youth to Israel Program, Children's Scholarship Fund Baltimore, and The Education Foundation of Baltimore County Schools.
+She is a former board member for the late Congressman Elijah Cummings' Youth Program in Israel, the Children's Scholarship Fund Baltimore, and The Education Foundation of Baltimore County Schools.

 In 2020, it was announced that Osefo had joined the fifth season of The Real Housewives of Potomac.
-In 2025, Osefo was set to star in the spin-off Wife Swap: The Real Housewives Edition, however, her episode was pulled following her arrest.
+In 2025, Osefo was set to star in the spin-off Wife Swap: The Real Housewives Edition.
+However, her episode was pulled following her arrest.
 On October 20, 2025, Bravo reversed their decision and rescheduled Osefo's episode.